 The Bodhisatta was once a tree fairy.
 The king ordered the Bodhisatta’s tree cut down for building a new palace, and this meant the Bodhisatta would die.
 He asked the king to cut the tree down piece by piece to protect the surrounding trees, where his children lived.
 This concern for his family convinced the king to change his mind and spare the tree.

 The Bodhisatta was once a carpenter.
-His entire village moved to live on a paradise island and they were told they must bury their excrement or the demons of the island would be furious.
-But while drunk many people forgot and the demons flooded the island; only people who followed the Bodhisatta survived because they had built a ship out of precaution.
+His entire village moved to live on a paradise island, and they were told they must bury their excrement or the demons of the island would be furious.
+But while drunk, many people forgot, and the demons flooded the island; only people who followed the Bodhisatta survived because they had built a ship as a precaution.

 The Bodhisatta was once a wise young man.
-A king became greedy and wanted to conquer other kingdoms.
+A greedy king wanted to conquer other kingdoms.
 To teach the king a lesson, Indra, king of the gods, offered his help, but then scuttled the plan, and this made the king ill.
-The Bodhisatta cured him by explaining the misery caused by desire.
+The Bodhisatta cured him by explaining that misery is caused by desire.

 The Bodhisatta was once a king.
-He regularly preached about good behavior to his subjects.
+He regularly preached about good behavior to his subjects, and because they listened, they went to heaven.

 The Bodhisatta was once Indra, king of the gods.
 Humans had become so wicked that none went to heaven when they died.
-So the Bodhisatta went to Earth with a giant hideous hound to scare mankind back onto the path of righteousness.
+So the Bodhisatta went to earth with a giant hideous dog to scare humanity back onto the path of righteousness.

 (Told in Jataka #546) The Bodhisatta was once a king’s advisor.
 The king saw a goat and a dog who were friends.
-He asked his advisors to figure out how it happened, and only the Bodhisatta was able.
+He asked his five advisors to figure out how it happened, and only the Bodhisatta was able.

 The Bodhisatta was once a prince.
 His stepmother, the queen, tried to seduce him, but he refused.
 In anger, she lied and got the king to throw him off a cliff, but a deity saved him.
 Later, his father realized she was the guilty one and killed her.